GoLearnToCode/kiei924-fall16/weeks/7/reading.md

 ## Firebase Database Setup

 1. In the Firebase console, under "Database", select the tab that says "Rules"
-2. Change the part that reads `auth != null` to `true`.
+2. Change the part that reads `auth != null` to `true` and hit "Publish".
 The finished rules should look like this:

 ```
 {